 Until you start planning a wedding, there is quite a lot you do not know about wedding laws in England.
 For instance, did you know that it is not possible, in England at least, to get married outside?

 However, this might be about to change.
-If you have ever been to an outdoor wedding, then the couple in question will have had to do the legal bit at another venue, one which has already been cleared to hold legal weddings.
+If you have ever been to an outdoor wedding, like at a location shown here, then the couple in question will have had to do the legal bit at another venue, one which has already been cleared to hold legal weddings.
 Thanks to a 180-year-old law, in England you can only get legally married in a fixed structure.

 So, unless your guests sit outside and you are under a structure, no legal wedding.
-Currently most couples get around this issue by having their legal wedding at a registry office and then having their ‘wedding-wedding’ in front of their loved ones in whatever location they want.
+Currently most couples get around this issue by having their legal wedding at a registry office and then having their ‘wedding-wedding’ in front of their loved ones in paradise like the one at Tredilion Park.